microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 This solution still has imperfect synchronization since, when the user clicks the button, the command callback is executed asynchronously in the extension, the callback sets `CanExecute` to `false` which is then propagated asynchronously to the proxy data context in the Visual Studio process resulting in the button being disabled.
 The user could click the button twice in rapid succession before the button is disabled.

-A better solution is to leverage the `RunningCommandsCount` property of async commands:
+A better solution is to leverage the `RunningCommandsCount` property of *async commands*:
 ```xml
 <Button Content="Add color" Command="{Binding AddColorCommand}" IsEnabled="{Binding AddColorCommand.RunningCommandsCount.IsZero}" Grid.Row="1" />
 ```

 `RunningCommandsCount` is a counter of how many concurrent async executions of the command are currently underway.
-This counter is incremented on the UI thread as soon as the button is clicked, which allows to synchronously disable the button by biding `IsEnabled` to `RunningCommandsCount.IsZero`.
+This counter is incremented on the UI thread as soon as the button is clicked, which allows to synchronously disable the button by binding `IsEnabled` to `RunningCommandsCount.IsZero`.

-Because all Remote UI commands execute asynchronously, the best practice is to always use `RunningCommandsCount.IsZero` to disable controls when appropriate, even if the command is expected to complete quickly.
+Because all *Remote UI* commands execute asynchronously, the best practice is to always use `RunningCommandsCount.IsZero` to disable controls when appropriate, even if the command is expected to complete quickly.

-# Async commands and data templates
+# *Async commands* and data templates

-Now let's implement the "Remove" button which allows to delete an entry from the list.
-We can either create one async command for each `MyColor` object or we can have a single async command in `MyToolWindowData` and use a parameter to identify which color should be removed.
+Now let's implement the "Remove" button which allows the user to delete an entry from the list.
+We can either create one *async command* for each `MyColor` object or we can have a single *async command* in `MyToolWindowData` and use a parameter to identify which color should be removed.
 The latter option is a cleaner design, so let's implement that.

 First we update the button XAML in the data template:
 ```xml